 The R Street Institute is a public policy think tank based in Washington, D.C., that was spun off from the right-of-center and Chicago-based Heartland Institute in 2012.
 1 R Street’s president and co-founder, Eli Lehrer, was formerly the head of the Heartland affiliate in Washington, D.C.
 2 As of 2018, R Street’s budget was $10.5 million and Lehrer was paid a total compensation of $262,000.
 3

-R Street promotes a generally free market policy agenda on most issues, such as trade4, technology5, and opposition to government subsidies for renewable energy.
-6 7 However, R Street departs from most free market policy organizations by supporting the implementation of a carbon tax and promoting the expansion of left-leaning labor-union affiliated worker centers.
-8 On March 24, 2020, the Washington Times published an op-ed by Eli Lehrer and MSNBC political analyst Michael Steele urging conservatives to support broadening the use of mail-in absentee ballots for elections, suggesting the United States should switch to a universal vote-by-mail policy.
-9
+R Street promotes a generally free-market policy agenda on most issues, such as trade4 and technology.5 However, R Street departs from most free-market policy organizations by supporting the implementation of a carbon tax and promoting the expansion of left-leaning labor-union affiliated worker centers.
+6 On March 24, 2020, the Washington Times published an op-ed by Eli Lehrer and MSNBC political analyst Michael Steele urging conservatives to support broadening the use of mail-in absentee ballots for elections, suggesting the United States should switch to a universal vote-by-mail policy.
+7

-Left-leaning foundations such as the William and Flora Hewlett Foundation, the Energy Foundation, and the Foundation to Promote Open Society provided 26 percent of R Street’s total contribution and grants revenue between 2012 and 2017 and 71 percent of the organization’s total foundation support during that period.
-10 11 In 2018, R Street received $4.15 million from the Hewlett Foundation according to Hewlett’s website.
-12
+Left-leaning foundations such as the William and Flora Hewlett Foundation, the Energy Foundation, and the Foundation to Promote Open Society provided 26 percent of R Street’s total contribution and grants revenue between 2012 and 2017 and 71 percent of the organization’s total foundation support during that period.8 8

 Background